 Nearly 70% of the land for woodland creation has been planted with native trees, which have coevolved to support surrounding ecological systems.
 These trees require less maintenance, while additionally supporting greater flora and fauna.
-21 of the land for woodland creation has been planted with native trees

 There are three water features on the estate, as well as important grouse leks.
 Riparian zones of low-density native broadleaves have been created around these features, creating a dappled woodland which aims to improve the habitat for local animal populations, as well as serving hydrological functions.